 As a video director, C.J. has created short form content for globally renowned comedy theater The Second City, acclaimed comedy group 3Peat, and storied writer/performer John Loos.
-His directing work will be featured at the New York Television Film Festival in July 2018, and has been featured at festivals such as Out Webfest, the Indie Series Awards, and the Illinois International Film Festival.
-His videos have been features several times on the front page of Funny or Die.
+His directing work was featured at the New York Television Film Festival in July 2018, and has been featured at festivals such as Out Webfest and the Indie Series Awards.
+His videos have been spotlighted several times on the front page of Funny or Die.
 He has also directed video for big brands such as ConAgra Foods and McDonald’s.

 C.J. has served as video editor for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, garnering millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.

 He has also provided video content for theatre companies including Joffrey Ballet, Victory Gardens Theatre, and Theatre Seven.
 Chicago Reader declared, “The show boasts slick video design by C.J.
 Arellano,” and Time Out Chicago called his video work “astounding.”

 In 2017, C.J. edited Zero Weeks, a feature documentary advocating for paid family leave in America.
 It won several accolades, including Best Editing at the Colorado International Film Festival.
 In 2018, he completed work as the lead editor on digital documentary series Pulling the Thread, produced by The Kindling Group for ITVS and PBS Digital Studios.

 The writing is sharp.
 The characters are wonderful, and the dialogue is first-rate.
 It has incredible market potential.
 It has everything one asks for in a script.New York Screenplay Contest